AP Was There: Native Americans take over Alcatraz Island

-The U.S. government years earlier declared Alcatraz, the site of a former maximum-security prison, surplus property several.
-Native Americans used an 1868 treaty between the U.S. and the Sioux to stake a claim to the land.
+The U.S. government years earlier declared Alcatraz, the site of a former maximum-security prison, surplus property.
+Native Americans used an 1868 treaty between the U.S. and the Sioux to stake a claim to it.

 Although the 19-month occupation ended with occupiers being forcibly removed, it served as a watershed moment in Native American activism.